aisha-lawal/hyperpredict/README.md

 ```
 This will by default test with the best pretrained model in models/checkpoints/.. and return optimal instances based on nfv_percent

-To run the test results through the registration, run
+To run the test results through the registration, run `symnet_clapirn.py` or `symnet_niftyreg.py` located in directory run_optimal_results/.
+Edit the respective files to save the files in a desired directory.

 ## Train your own model
 We have provided list of arguments depending on use-case, refer to `setting.py` to review the full list.
 To train yur own model;